ariannasg/restful-django/README.md

 ## Description
 Create a simple RESTful web API using Django by following the course https://www.linkedin.com/learning/building-restful-web-apis-with-django.

-Follow the course to practice creating a brand-new Django project, defining a data model and fields, querying the database, and using the framework's built-in URL handlers, views, and templates to structure the rest of the back end.
-Also, practice how to incorporate CSS and JavaScript to enhance the style and usability of the Django templates.

 ## Objectives
 Practicing Django by: